-- Every child regardless of age or ability is encouraged to borrow books from school for their own reading pleasure either from the main library or class library. - At the appropriate stage of development in their reading skills, Key Stage 1 children are introduced to the core reading scheme.
-(Oxford Reading Tree) These books provide a structured approach to building a sight vocabulary and are graded according to difficulty. - Each class has its own fiction/non-fiction library from which the children are able to choose an appropriate individual reading book. - Once children have completed the final stage of the reading scheme they will choose an individual reading book from a selection of encouraging independence readers e.g Young Puffins, Banana books etc. - The school will promote reading through a variety of ways including an annual book week, book clubs, author visits, visits to the local library and displays around school. - Struggling readers are offered supplementary texts which offer age appropriate content at a suitable reading level.
+- Every child regardless of age or ability is encouraged to borrow books from school for their own reading pleasure either from their class library. - As they progress through the phonic scheme, children in EYFS and KS1 will be given a decodable book(Collins Big Cat Scheme) where they will be able to use taught phonics and CEW to read words. - Each class has its own fiction/non-fiction library from which the children are able to choose an appropriate individual reading book. - The school will promote reading through a variety of ways including an annual book week, book clubs, author visits, visits to the local library and displays around school. - Struggling readers are offered supplementary texts which offer age appropriate content at a suitable reading level.
 (Low threshold and high interest e.g. Barrington Stoke)